The ground is what connects the negative terminal of the battery to the chassis of the vehicle.

 If the flow of current is impeded intermittently by a loose or bad engine ground strap, you could face such an issue where driving on rough terrain knocks your flimsy connection out of order rendering the failure of your vehicle’s electrical parts sporadically.

-A malfunctioning fuel pump that drives very little or no fuel at all in the engine can be caused by a bad ground wire connection to the chassis of your vehicle.
+A malfunctioning fuel pump that drives very little or no fuel in the engine can be caused by a bad ground wire connection to your vehicle’s chassis.
 This issue is known to be also a work of rust and corrosion.

 A poor or missing connection can result in a complete fuel pump failure, though the odds of the ground circuit being broken completely are quite unlikely giving you enough signals and time to get on top of the matter.